sds-smith/sds-smith/README.md

 * Mobile Apps with React Native and Expo
 * Responsive Web Design with Semantic HTML5 and CSS3
 * CSS-in-JS
-* Interactive Web Development with Javascript
+* Interactive Web Development with JavaScript and TypeScript
 * Web APIs and Asynchronous Request Handling
 * Version control with Git and GitHub
 * oAuth 2.0 Authentication